stdware/qwindowkit/README.md

 Feature requests are welcome.

-## Join with Us :triangular_flag_on_post:
+## Stay In Touch :triangular_flag_on_post:

-You can join our [Discord channel](https://discord.gg/grrM4Tmesy).
-You can share your findings, thoughts and ideas on improving / implementing FramelessHelper functionalities on more platforms and apps!
+You can share your findings, thoughts and ideas on improving / implementing QWindowKit functionalities on more platforms and apps!

+- Chat with us on [Discord](https://discord.gg/grrM4Tmesy)
+- 中文用户可加入 QQ 群 876419693

 ## Supported Platforms